Exhibit on Civil War prison extended

 The prison on Johnson's Island (offshore of Marblehead, Ohio) was the only Union Army prison specifically designed to house captured Confederate officers.
 Thanks to archaeological exploration, the prison site continues to reveal tantalizing details about the war and the men who served on both sides.
 The Hayes Presidential Centers exhibit - Privy to History: Civil War Prison Life Unearthed shares information learned from artifacts unearthed at the prison.

 Visitors can view this exclusive Hayes Museum exhibit 9 a.m.-5 p.m.
 Tuesday-Saturday and noon-5 p.m.
 Sundays.
 Admission is $7.50/adult, $6.50/seniors age 60+, and $3/children ages 6-12.

 Privy to History: Civil War Prison Life Unearthed is made possible through funding fromthe Sidney Frohman Foundation and the Friends & Descendants of Johnsons Island Civil War Prison.

-Collaboration with David R. Bush, Ph.D. of Heidelberg Universitys Center for Historic & Military Archaeology, makes possible the display of numerous artifacts recovered from the site during excavations of the prison latrines.
+Collaboration with David R. Bush, Ph.D. of Heidelberg Universitys Center for Historic & Military Archaeology, makes possible the display of numerous artifacts recovered from the site.
 Personal stories of prisoners and guards gleaned from diaries and letters enhance the understanding of prison life, the war, and how the two were inter-related.
-A visual timeline chronicles the prisons creation, arrival and treatment of prisoners, and diversions POWs employed during their imprisonment, including jewelry making, theatrical productions, and photography.
 An episode of the History Channels History Detectives is included in the exhibit.
-It explores the amazing story of a particular Confederate officer who fashioned a camera a plank of wood and a small oyster tin to produce photographs of his fellow prisoners.
+It explores the amazing story of a particular Confederate officer who fashioned a camera out of a plank of wood and a small oyster tin to create photographs of his fellow prisoners.